magento/merchdocs/src/cms/block-add.md

 The following instructions apply only if your Magento installation does not have Page Builder enabled.
 To learn how to add blocks with Page Builder, see [Tutorial 2: Blocks]({% link cms/page-builder-tutorial2-blocks.md %}).
 <!--{% endif %}-->

 Custom blocks of content can be created, and then added to any page, group of pages, or even to another block.
 For example, you might place an image slider in a block, and then place the block on the home page.
 The Blocks workspace uses the same [basic controls]({% link cms/pages-workspace.md %}) as the Pages workspace to help you find available blocks and perform routine maintenance.
-When a new block is complete, use the [Widget]({% link cms/widget-static-block.md -%}) tool to place it on a specific page in your store.
+When the block is complete, you can use the [Widget]({% link cms/widget-static-block.md -%}) tool to place it on specific page(s) in your store.

 <!--{% if "Default.CE Only" contains site.edition %}-->
 ![]({% link images/images/blocks-workspace.png %}){: .zoom}